 Having trouble viewing your contribution through the official website of SSS?
 Try using their official mobile application.
 All you have to do is download it in Apps Store for IOS devices, and Google Play Store for Android devices.

 After downloading, open the SSS Mobile App.
 Type in your User ID, and Password.
 Immediately, after you log in, you will be redirected to new window where you will view details such as your personal information, sss contributions, loans, benefits, and maternity notification.
-You can also generate payment reference number (PRN).
+You can also generate the payment reference number (PRN).